 The adoption was partly boosted by various government policies and incentive schemes launched in recent years by agencies such as the Ministry of Renewable Energy and Department of Heavy Industry.

-But more importantly by the Prime Minister Narendra Modi government’s keenness to promote clean mobility not only for environmental and health reasons but also for bringing down the country’s huge oil import bill.
+But more important has been the Modi government’s keenness to promote clean mobility not only for environmental and health reasons but also to reduce the country’s huge oil import bill.

 In 2013, for instance, the government introduced the National Electric Mobility Mission Plan (NEMMP) 2020 – a national mission document that provided the vision and the roadmap for the faster adoption of electric vehicles and manufacturing in the country.

-Following the NEMMP, the Department of Heavy Industry formulated yet another scheme called Faster Adoption and Manufacturing of Hybrid & Electric Vehicles (FAME) to promote manufacturing of electric and hybrid vehicle technology and to ensure its sustainable growth.
+Then, the Department of Heavy Industry formulated another scheme called Faster Adoption and Manufacturing of Hybrid & Electric Vehicles (FAME) to promote manufacturing of electric and hybrid vehicle technology and to ensure its sustainable growth.

 The first phase of FAME was launched in April 2015 for two years and was subsequently extended until March 2019.
-The scheme provided demand incentives for electric and hybrid vehicles across segments in the form of an upfront reduction of purchase price.
+It provided demand incentives for electric and hybrid vehicles across segments in the form of an upfront reduction of purchase price.

 Subsequently, India crafted the second phase (called FAME II) with an outlay of $1.4 billion for three years commencing from April 2019 to boost the usage of EV for public transport.